kshashov/vaadin-compose/README.md

 following way:

 1. Recreates Widget tree by `build(BuildContext)` recursive invocation.
-2. Attach new widgets to already created Elements if possible.
+2. Attach new Widgets to already created Elements if possible.
 The old Element is reused only if the previous Widget Key is equals to the new one.
 The new Element will be created If there is no Elements for the current Widget Key.
    * By default, the Widget Key is generated by pattern `"${widget.javaClass.name}${index}"`.
 Some of the Elements may override this behaviour to add some tweaks
    * The obsolete Element is removed from cache if there is no custom logic on the root Element side.
 For example, the `ConditionalElement` saves the latest Element child for each condition branch to get rid of Element recreation on each condition change
    * In case of Element re-attaching, the Vaadin Component is just updated and isn't recreated.
 3. After the Element sub-tree is refreshed, the rendered Component from sub-tree root is replaced by the new one.

 ![Elements tree](/img/compose-elements-tree.png "Elements Tree")